How Long Does A Water Heater Take To Heat Up? Full Guide

 These are common issues, but the most common issue seems to be that your water heater is simply on its way out – either it has reached the end of its lifespan, or it has problems that may not make it worth fixing.
 If so, you might need to have it serviced or even just replace it.

-If your water heater is too old – that is, 8-12 years or so [see my companion article – How Long Do Water Heaters Last: Here’s Your Guide] – or has problems that need repair, you may not want to spend, or even waste, your time and money in maintenance, repair, plumbing work and other pursuits, when you can get a new, high efficiency water heater for less than you might imagine, and have not just more satisfyingly warm water much more quickly, but much lower running costs.
+If your water heater is too old – that is, 8-12 years or so, it may have problems that need repair, you may not want to spend, or even waste, your time and money on maintenance, repair, plumbing work, and other pursuits, when you can get a new, high-efficiency water heater for less than you might imagine, and have not just more satisfyingly warm water much more quickly, but much lower running costs.

 This is not a buyer’s guide, but it might be helpful if I list out here my favorite hot water heaters – if you do need to replace your old unit, you might as well get one that will work not just quickly, but efficiently, affordably, reliably and for as long as possible – and provide the most satisfying experience each and every time.